Alignak-monitoring-contrib/alignak-demo/README.rst

 - scripts to run the Alignak daemons for the demo server (may be used for other configurations)

-- a script to create, delete and get elements in the alignak backend

 What's behind the demo server
 =============================